hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/terraform-functions.md

 ## When not to use

-- For inputs since it's easier to use the programming language you use
+- For inputs not tied to Terraform (e.g. Environment variables / Local Files) since it's easier to use the programming language you use